 This heavyweight can opener from Hamilton Beach is a top seller because of its durability and overall performance.
 It features SureCut patented technology that makes sure the can opens on the first try, every time.
 Besides opening cans, it also has a knife-sharpening feature.
 The opener plugs into the wall, but has cord storage to keep it tidy and out of sight when you’re not using it.
 When it’s time to clean up, you can conveniently remove the cutting unit to wash it.

 One customer referred to the can opener as a workhorse, able to open up both small and large cans well—however, a word of warning: Some users had issues with the device tipping when working with oversized cans.
 That said, people love how clean the cuts are, how long it lasts, and how easy it is to use for people with arthritis or stiffness in their hands.

 Runner-Up, Best Overall: Hamilton Beach Smooth Touch Electric Automatic Can Opener with Easy Push Down Lever

 Metal shards could fall in food if can rotates more than once

 If you want to ensure that your cans will open with a smooth edge, a side-cutting system is important.
 This one from Hamilton Beach has that feature, and it’s also just a great product all around.
 It can open cans of any size, including pop-tops, and has an ergonomic lever that doesn’t require a lot of strength.
-Designed with chrome and black features, it’s sleek and attractive on the counter.
-You can also buy this model with stainless-steel kitchen scissors and storage slot.
+Designed with chrome and black features, it looks sleek and attractive on the counter.
+You can also buy this model with stainless steel kitchen scissors and a storage slot.

-Most customers have been extremely happy with this product saying the edges come out very smooth and it’s easy to use.
-However, be forewarned: if you go around the edge more than once with the opener, metal shards might end up in your food.
+Most customers have been extremely happy with this product saying it's easy to use and the edges come out very smooth.
+However, be forewarned: If you go around the edge more than once with the opener, metal shards might end up in your food.
 It’s something you’ll have to be careful with if you purchase this product.

 Cuts beneath can lid